Probabilistic automatic complexity of finite strings: Classification of binary strings with

 \begin{itemize} \item $0^n1^m$ for a given $n$ and all $m$ -- Case 2(a), \thref{rev1}; \item $1^{2n}0^m1$ for a given $n$ and all $m$ -- Case 4(a), \thref{rev6}; \item $1^{2n-1}0^m1$ for a given $n$ and all $m$ -- Case 4(a), \thref{rev7}; \item $1^{2n}(01)^m$ for a given $n$ and all $m$ -- Case 3(a), \thref{rev3}; \item $1^{2n+1}(01)^m$ for a given $n$ and all $m$ -- Case 3(a), \thref{rev4}; \item $1^{2n+1}0(10)^m$ for a given $n$ and all $m$ -- Case 3(b), \thref{rev5}; \item $0^{2n}1(01)^m$ for a given $n$ and all $m$ -- Case 3(a), \thref{worstsubcase}. \end{itemize}

 The proofs all follow the same basic strategy, which goes roughly as follows.
 Given $n$, derive an inequality equivalent to the condition from the relevant subcase of the proof of \thref{classification2} which results in strings with prefixes of length $n$ being witnessed.
 This translates to a requirement that $x_0$ be chosen inside a certain interval depending on $n$ and the coefficients of the IFS.
 For any fixed $n,a,b,c,d$, finitely many of these intervals will overlap $[0,1]$, and the set of such intervals is closed downward in $n$: for any $\ell\leq n$, if $n$'s interval overlaps $[0,1]$, so does $\ell$'s.
 Derive an inequality $n< f(a,b,c,d)$ for some function $f$ which is equivalent to $n$'s interval overlapping $[0,1]$.
 Treat three out of $a,b,c,d$ as functions of the fourth and show that $f\to \infty$ as the fourth number tends to $1$ or $-1$, depending on the subcase.
-This finishes the proof since it shows $a,b,c,d$ can be chosen to satisfy $n<f$ for infinitely many $n$, which is enough.
+This finishes the proof since it shows that for infinitely many $n$, one can choose $a,b,c,d$ to satisfy $n<f$, and this suffices.

 Although all seven subcases follow this outline, the particularities are different enough to warrant separate treatments, albeit with some details omitted.

 \begin{prop}\thlabel{rev1} $A_P(0^n1^m)=2$ for all $n,m\geq0$. \end{prop} \begin{proof} Let $n\geq1$ be given (the case $n=0$ is trivial).
 The IFS $(f_0,f_1,x_0)$ witnesses $0^n1^m$ for all $m$ if in Case 2(a) of the proof of \thref{classification2} with $x_0>i_x$, and if $n$ is least such that $f_0^nx_0 <i_x$, i.e., $f_0^nx_0 < i_x < f_0^{n-1}x_0$.
 Take $f_0=bx$ for $b<1$ and $f_1=c$ (so $a=d=0$).
 Then $f_0^nx_0 = b^nx_0$, and our condition becomes